ndexbio/ndexpackagebundler/src/docs/Enrichment_Installation_Instructions.rst

 This document provides instructions on configuring and running the Enrichment REST service packaged with NDEx bundle.

-In the NDEx bundle, the enrichment service is located under ``services/enrichment`` and initially has the following files:
+In the NDEx bundle, the enrichment service is located under ``services/ndex-enrichment-rest`` and initially has the following files:

-* **run.sh** - Starts Enrichment REST service as a background task
 * **updatedb.sh** - Creates/Updates Enrichment database
 * **tasks/** - Directory where enrichment tasks are stored
 * **logs/** - Directory where Enrichment REST service logs are written.